Dana Sabraw: Career

 His first job was working as a wrestling instructor, conditioning instructor, and later a lifeguard for the San Juan Unified School District in Carmichael, California From 1976 to 1977.

 From 1977 to 1982, he worked at many businesses and colleges which included Westmont and the University of the Pacific.

 Sabraw was in private practice for six years at the Santa Barbara law firm of Price, Postel & Parma before joining the San Diego office of the international law firm Baker McKenzie in 1992.

 State court service

 Sabraw was a judge on the North County Municipal Court, County of San Diego, from 1995 to 1998.
-He was a judge on the Superior Court for the State of California, County of San Diego, from 1998 to 2003.
+He was a judge on the San Diego County Superior Court from 1998 to 2003.
 Governor Pete Wilson appointed Sabraw to both posts.

 Federal judicial service

 Sabraw was nominated by President George W. Bush on May 1, 2003, to be a United States District Judge of the United States District Court for the Southern District of California, to a new seat created by 116 Stat.
 1758.

 The American Bar Association's Standing Committee on the Federal Judiciary unanimously rated Sabraw "well qualified" for the judgeship.
 Sabraw was unanimously confirmed by the United States Senate in a 95-0 vote on September 25, 2003.
 He received his commission the following day.
-He became Chief Judge on January 22, 2021.
+He was the chief judge from January 22, 2021 until January 22, 2025.